V-1 flying bomb: Japanese developments

-In 1943, an Argus pulsejet engine was shipped to Japan by German submarine.
+In 1943 an Argus pulsejet engine was sent to Japan by German submarine.
 The Aeronautical Institute of Tokyo Imperial University and the Kawanishi Aircraft Company conducted a joint study of the feasibility of mounting a similar engine on a piloted plane.
 The resulting design was named Baika ("plum blossom") but bore no more than a superficial resemblance to the Fi 103.
-Baika never left the design stage but technical drawings and notes suggest that several versions were considered: an air-launched version with the engine under the fuselage, a ground-launched version that could take off without a ramp and a submarine launched version with the engine moved forwards.
+Baika never left the design stage, but technical drawings and notes suggest that, an air-launched version with the engine under the fuselage, a ground-launched version that could take off without a ramp and a submarine launched version with the engine moved forwards were considered.

 Post-war

-After the war, the armed forces of France, the Soviet Union and the United States experimented with the V-1.

 France

 After reverse-engineering captured V-1s in 1946, the French began producing copies for use as target drones, starting in 1951.
 These were called the ARSAERO CT 10 and were smaller than the V-1.
 The CT 10 could be ground-launched using solid rocket boosters or air-launched from a LeO 45 bomber.
 More than 400 were produced, some of which were exported to the UK, Sweden, and Italy.